GitFrog/cleo/readme.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgement
+Special thanks to MCCSS, who paid me a salary to make this happen.
+Special thanks to our wonderful team (Tarun, Lee, Michelle, Hong, Jehro, YiCheng)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)